 amazon-mq/mcp-server-rabbitmq — The Winner

 Amazon MQ’s official RabbitMQ server.
 Dynamically generates tools from RabbitMQ’s admin APIs, supports multi-broker connections (manage multiple RabbitMQ instances in a single session), and uses OAuth token authentication.
-Originally created by kenliao94 (an AWS engineer, whose fork has 39 stars) and migrated to the official amazon-mq org.
+Originally created by kenliao94 (an AWS engineer, whose fork has 37 stars) and migrated to the official amazon-mq org.
+Amazon MQ itself added HTTP-based authentication and mTLS certificate-based authentication for RabbitMQ brokers in January 2026.

 Limitations: